aebibtech/boxdl_desktop/README.md

 ### Installation
 #### Windows
-1. Go to the Releases section of this repo.
-Download the Windows version.
+1. Go to the [Releases](https://github.com/aebibtech/boxdl_desktop/releases) section of this repo.
+2. Download the one with the Setup.exe in the name.

 #### Debian/Ubuntu
 Coming soon...